cuhk-haosun/doc-manual-pub/NGS/SRA ToolKit/README.md

 source ~/.bashrc
 ```

-Try to use SRA ToolKit to download fastq files.
+Try to use SRA ToolKit to download a fastq files as example.
-As example, GSE71378's raw file id is SRR061633, use commands will split two original paired-end reads (paired sequencing sequences) into two files, with the first and second sequences of each paired reads stored separately.
+GSE71378's raw file id is SRR061633, use commands will split two original paired-end reads (paired sequencing sequences) into two files, with the first and second sequences of each paired reads stored separately.

 ```
 fastq-dump --split-files SRR061633